ondrej-svec/ai-edustream-vibe-coding/DESIGN_SYSTEM.md

 ### Planned Additions
 - Dark mode support with automatic system detection
-- Additional component variants for specialized use cases
+- Additional input types (textarea, select, etc.) as needed
 - Enhanced animation library for micro-interactions
-- Expanded color palette for brand variations
+- Expanded notification types for better UX

-### Migration Path
+### Adding New Components
-When adding new components:
+When adding new components to the design system:
 1. Follow the established variant pattern
 2. Ensure responsive design across all breakpoints
 3. Test accessibility with keyboard navigation
 4. Validate color contrast ratios
 5. Add comprehensive tests for all variants
+6. Only add components that are actively used
+7. Remove any components that become obsolete

 ---